radius75/GUI64/README.md

 # Code
 GUI64 was developed in ACME 6502 assembler with _C64 Studio_ which you can download here:<br>
 https://www.georg-rottensteiner.de/files/C64StudioRelease.zip<br>
-In C64 Studio, go to "File->Open->Solution or Project", choose GUI64.c64 and in the next file chooser click on "Cancel".<br>
+To build GUI64, download the files in the "Code" folder and open C64 Studio.
+In C64 Studio, go to "File->Open->Solution or Project", choose GUI64.c64 and in the next file browser click on "Cancel".<br>
 The main file is GUI64.asm.

-Here is the current memory map of GUI64:
+Here is the memory map of GUI64 v1.0:

 Code and fixed data:<br>
 $033c - $5700 : Program<br>